owncast/owncast.github.io/content/docs/embed.md

 toc: true
 ---

+{{< alert icon="💡" text="Embedding Owncast into an existing page who is using HTTPS will require your Owncast server to also be secured with SSL." >}}

 ## Embedding video

 Owncast supports embedding your video stream directly into any other web site or source without having to setup a player.